graymintmoon/graymintmoon.github.io/faq.md

 		<img class="img_full" src="{{site.url}}/assets/cost.jpg" alt="Photo by Sarah Dorweiler">
 		<div class="faq_content">
 			<p class="faq_question">How much will my website cost?</p>
 			<p class="faq_response">We want to keep your costs fair and appropriate.
-Our pricing strategy is purely based on the scope and complexity of what's needed - check out <a href="/services"><strong>Services page</strong></a> to see what we can do for you.</p>
+Our pricing strategy is purely based on the scope and complexity of what's needed - check out our <a href="/services"><strong>Services page</strong></a> to see what we can do for you.</p>
 		</div>
 	</div>